 Any link may be advertising for which I may get a commission if you buy, at no additional charge to you.
 See my Disclaimer.

 Outdoor art in Minneapolis sprouts from many locations.
-The Driveby Tourist plans to make this part of a topic called “Outdoor Art and Architecture” as sometimes it’s hard to determine if a building or other structure is either one.
+The Driveby Tourist plans to make this part of a topic called “Outdoor Art and Architecture,” as sometimes it’s hard to determine if a building or other structure is either one.
 So, Minneapolis outdoor art Nicollet Mall (link) contains various forms of art.
 (Unfamiliar with the Twin Cities?
 Nicollet Mall bisects downtown and becomes “Main Street”).
-While some would argue that Hennepin Avenue is the “Main Street”, but that’s a story for another post.
+While some would argue that Hennepin Avenue is the “Main Street,” but that’s a story for another post.

 Minneapolis Downtown Art

 Although the Bob Dylan mural isn’t “technically” on the Nicollet Mall, it’s only one block away and should be considered part of the Nicollet Mall outdoor art.
-(Or, at least I say it should!)
+(Or, at least, I say it should!)
 By the way, the Nicollet Mall (link) is an outdoor mall running through the center of Downtown Minneapolis.
 Another key point, the mall planning began in the early 1960s and was completed in late 1967.
-And, the mall evolved by including more local stores and restaurants.
-Some of the large retailers closed and replaced by small shops and other local attractions.
+And the mall evolved by including more local stores and restaurants.
+Some of the large retailers closed and were replaced by small shops and other local attractions.
 Interestingly, the mall remains a major Twin Cities attraction for shopping and entertainment.
 (The mall became the first “transit mall” in the US as it allowed only public transit vehicles.)
 While I don’t really like to include Wikipedia links, this one gives a good history of the Nicollet Mall.

 Minneapolis Downtown Art – Beginning